 What help do you need?

-As soon as we arrive, we need to know who is responsible for the organisation’s systems.
-For a small business, it might be someone external if their IT is outsourced.
-Does the business know who the webhost is?
+As soon as we arrive, we need to know who is responsible for the organisation's systems.
+For a small business, it might be someone external if they outsource their IT.
+Does the company know who the web host is?
 Where is the email server held?
 What are the reporting lines for IT?
 Who will chaperone us through the organisation?
 Can we get access to all the data logs?
 What passwords do we need?

-The ability to have someone like ourselves who can quickly get on the ground and understand the severity of the situation, allows the business to know the size of the breach and how to respond to its customers, regulators and the media if necessary which is critical in helping to minimise the pain, cost and disruption to the business
+The ability to have someone like us who can quickly get on the ground and understand the severity of the situation, allows the business to know the size of the breach.
+It also helps show them how to respond to customers, regulators and the media if necessary, which is critical in helping to minimise the pain, cost and disruption to the business.

 What additional tips would you suggest?

 Prepare, test, and prepare again!
-Adversity can be a great teacher, but the commercial realties push us to minimise the time to get you back on your feet again, so the better prepared the organisation is, and the better we know the systems before an event, the sooner the organisation can get back to business as usual.
+Adversity can be a great teacher, but the commercial realities push us to minimise the time to get you back on your feet again.
+The better prepared the organisation is, and the better we know the systems before an event, the sooner the organisation can get back to business as usual.

-Further information for small businesses looking to protect themselves from cyber attack can be found at the UK Government’s Cyber Essential initiative.
+Further information for small businesses looking to protect themselves from a cyber attack can be found at the UK Government's Cyber Essential initiative (external link).

 For more in our cyber series, visit our cyber hub or read more: